kpfleming/jinjanator-plugins/README.md

 requirements.

-* `FormatOptionUnknownError` will be raised automatically by the Jinjanator CLI based on the content of the `option_names` attribute of the format class.
+* `FormatOptionUnknownError` will be raised automatically by the jinjanator CLI based on the content of the `option_names` attribute of the format class.

 * `FormatOptionUnsupportedError` should be raised when a provided